 Alone time gives you a chance to recharge and refresh.
 We all need a bit of solitude and it’s easy to forget this when we get into relationships.
-Spend some time reading, or catching up on emails, or just watching something your partner might not be into.
+Spend some time reading, exercising, catching up on emails, or just watching something your partner might not be into.

 Social media plays a big part in how we present ourselves to the world, and how we interact with our friends and families.
 Being in a relationship can mean our online lives also intermingle with our real lives.

 For some couples, declaring your love online can make you feel closer and more connected.
-For others, however, it can feel like a bit of a threat to privacy and independence, knowing that a partner can check up on what we’re doing and who we’re talking to .
+For others, it can feel like a bit of a threat to privacy and independence, knowing that a partner can check up on what we’re doing and who we’re talking to .